-DAY 13 - Jun 3: Kyoto (B, L) Breakfast at the hotel.
+DAY 13 - May 30: Kyoto (B, L) Breakfast at the hotel.

-Today, continue your sightseeing of Kyoto with a visit to Nijo Castle.

-Nijo Castle was built in 1603 as the Kyoto residence of Tokugawa leyasu, the first shogun of the Edo Period.
+Today, commence your sightseeing of Kyoto with a visit to Nijo Castle.
+The castle was built in 1603 as the Kyoto residence of Tokugawa leyasu, the first shogun of the Edo Period.
 The main building was completed in early 1600s and has since then been known for its Momoyama-style architecture, decorated sliding doors, and "squeaky nightingale" floors which alerted residents to unwanted intruders After the Tokugawa Shogunate fell in 1867.
 Nijo Castle was used as an imperial palace and its palace buildings are arguably the best surviving examples of castle palace architecture of Japan's feudal era.
 The entire castle grounds are surrounded by stone walls and moats and the castle was designated a UNESCO world heritage site in 1994.
 This is followed by the stunning Golden Pavilion collectively known as Kinkaku-ji Temple, an elegant, gilded 14th century Zen temple which is one of Japan's most cherished sites.
 Formally known as Rokuonji, the temple was the retirement villa of the shogun Ashikaga Yoshimitsu and, according to his will, it became a Zen temple of the Rinzai sect after his death in 1408.
 Kinkaku-ji was built to echo the extravagant Kitayama culture that developed in the wealthy aristocratic circles of Kyoto during Yoshimitsu's times and each floor represents a different style of architecture.
 The temple grounds hold exquisite Japanese gardens and koi ponds and what is undoubtedly impressive is the top two floors of the pavilion that are completely covered in handmade gold-leaf.

 Then, proceed to the Arashiyama area and marvel at the towering stalks of bamboo as you walk up to the Tenryuji Temple, which is ranked first amongst the Zen temples in Kyoto, also being recognized as World Heritage Site.
 The traditional Japanese landscape gardens survived for centuries without much change and are a popular attraction on their own.
-Next to the temple, you will the area's most famous spot, the bamboo grove.
-At Tenryuji Temple, you will have a traditional Buddhist lunch course.
+Next to the temple, you will see the area's most famous spot, the bamboo grove.
+At Tenryuji Temple, you will have a traditional Buddhist lunch - shojin ryori (Zen vegetarian cuisine).
+As natural parts of everyday life, cooking and eating have always been regarded in Zen as forms of spiritual practice.
+Shojin ryori manifests this outlook in a cuisine that harmonizes with Buddhist ideals, creating satisfying, nourishing meals from fresh seasonal vegetables, herbs, and wild plants while depriving no animals of life.
+Enjoy cuisine at Shigetsu that both sustains the body and provides a true taste of Zen.